LowRezSkyline/Jedi_Do/README.md

 There is no try - Do or Do Not Do!

-Since there are many TODO samplle apps online I wanted to create something unique / different.
+Since there are many TODO sample apps online I wanted to create something unique / different.

 It's basicallly a simple TODO app, but you have two types of ToDos - Do's And Do Not Does.